qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 But they can also have their custom settings.
 Provided categories are:

-* :guilabel:`General`, the default category, has no setting and displays values as set in the parent widget properties or using the global settings
+* :guilabel:`General`, the default category, has no setting and displays values as set in the parent widget properties or using the global settings.
 * :guilabel:`Number`

   * The value can be :guilabel:`Round to` a self defined number of